view the first several rows of the iris data set

 June 1st, 2022

-data set available in R. This data set gives the measurements in centimeters of the variables sepal length, sepal width, petal length and petal width for 50 flowers from each of 3 species of iris.
+We will work with the iris data set available in R. This data set gives the measurements in centimeters of the variables sepal length, sepal width, petal length and petal width for 50 flowers from each of 3 species of iris.
 The species are Iris setosa, Iris versicolor, and Iris virginica:

 # view the first several rows of the iris data set